Can you learn how to read piano music in shapes and patterns and not just by analyzing notes?

-Continue to learn the note values and rests that are shorter than a beat: Eight notes, sixteenth notes and so on.
-They are often combined in different patterns, and lots of fun to play!
+Continue to learn the note values and rests shorter than a beat, eight notes, sixteenth notes, and so on.
+They are often combined in different patterns and are lots of fun to play!

 Ex.
 The most common time signature is 4/4.
 It tells us the beats in the piece are grouped in 4 (top 4).
 And the quarter note (bottom 4) is worth 1 beat.

-This way of counting the notes is very important to practice as you read piano music, but there comes a time when counting with numbers like this becomes very "clunky", and may actually stop you from playing fluently.
+This way of counting note values is important to practice as you read piano music.
+But there comes a time when counting with numbers like this becomes very impractical and may actually stop you from playing fluently.

-In this example, you'll see how counting the beats (top) become rather unmusical.
-The rhythm syllables (below it) however, will make you learn the rhythm much faster and more musically so:
+In this example, you'll see how counting the beats (top) becomes rather unmusical.
+However, the rhythm syllables (below it) will make you learn the rhythm much faster and more musically so:

-Please note that there are more than one way of counting and using rhythm syllables.
+Please note that there is more than one way of counting and using rhythm syllables.
 This is a method I use with my students since it works very well.

-So, as we saw above, when you come upon more complex melodic rhythm patterns with notes shorter than a beat, mixed up, rests etc., counting with numbers becomes rather clumsy.
+So, as we saw above, when you start playing more complex melodic rhythm patterns, with notes shorter than a beat mixed up, like rests and so on, counting with numbers becomes rather clumsy.

-But if you learn to use rhythm syllables, you will have all the tools you need.
+But if you learn to use rhythm syllables, as you practice to read piano music, you will have all the tools you need!

-Rhythm syllables is a way of sounding the rhythm before you play.
-It’s simple and easy to use, and will make tricky rhythm patterns super easy and fun to play.
+Rhythm syllables are a way of sounding the rhythm before you play.
+It’s simple and easy to use and will make tricky rhythm patterns super easy and fun to play.

-You can learn this rhythm by counting the numbers of the beats in the measure (1 and 2 and 3 and and and 4 and etc), or by chanting syllables:
+You can learn this rhythm below by counting the numbers of the beats in the measure (1 and 2 and 3 and and and 4 and etc.) or by chanting syllables:

 You might notice that using syllables makes it almost too easy!

-But for isolating tricky rhythms in a melody, rhythm syllables wins every time!
+But for isolating tricky rhythms in a melody, rhythm syllables win every time!